anubra266/choc-ui/.github/PULL_REQUEST_TEMPLATE.md

 3. **After** these steps, you're ready to open a pull request.

     a.
-Your pull request MUST NOT target the `master` branch on this repository.
-You probably want to target `staging` instead.
+Give a descriptive title to your PR.

     b.
-Give a descriptive title to your PR.
+Provide a description of your changes.

     c.
-Provide a description of your changes.

-    d.
 Put `closes #XXXX` in your comment to auto-close the issue that your PR fixes (if such).

 IMPORTANT: Please review the [CONTRIBUTING.md](../CONTRIBUTING.md) file for detailed contributing guidelines.